 If you have a tooth that has experienced more severe damage or decay, our dentists at Oconee Dental, PC may recommend a dental crown to help restore the shape and function of the tooth.
 We use a digital scanner at our practice to help ensure that your crowns fit perfectly and enhance your smile.
-We welcome you to contact our office at 706-769-1659 to learn more about dental crowns in Watkinsville, Georgia, and to set up your appointment with Dr. Harmon-Smith and Dr. Anthony.
+We welcome you to contact our office at 706-769-1659 to learn more about dental crowns in Watkinsville, Georgia, and to set up your appointment with Dr. Harmon-Smith, Dr. Anthony, and Dr. Watson.

 A dental crown, also known as a cap, is a permanent restoration.
 It fits over your original tooth after it has been damaged, decayed, or cracked, covering it completely and protecting against further damage and decay.
 Dental crowns may be made of a variety of different materials, including porcelain, gold, acrylic resin, or a mixture of these materials.
 Porcelain is a popular choice, as it mimics the appearance of tooth enamel and provides a more natural-looking restoration for your smile.